 What is Universal Orlando like?

 Universal Orlando is loud, flashy & bold in comparison to Walt Disney World.
 While there are fewer attractions, the majority are big E-Ticket experiences.
 Universal does not do small filler attractions & finds little room for keeping sentimental historical attractions.
 What this means is attractions in Universal Orlando are usually an outstanding experience.

 Universal Orlando will appeal more to families with teens & young adults or those with a sense of adventure.
-While Walt Disney World probably offers better experiences for families with young children but there is enough for people of all ages to enjoy a couple of days at Universal.
+While Walt Disney World probably offers a better overall experience for families with young children, there is enough for people of all ages to enjoy a couple of days at Universal.

-Universal Orlando will usually take 2-3 days to experience both theme parks.
+Universal Orlando will usually take a minimum 2-3 days to experience both theme parks.
 However; the parks are growing, and in busy periods you will struggle to complete both parks.

 Should I visit Universal Orlando or Walt Disney World?